rakyll/myko/README.md

 collection systems provide. myko ingests events and aggregates them as sums.
 Aggregation happens server side in a time window which can be configurable by users.
-In the aggregation window, myko aggregates all incoming events into a sum by trace ID, origin, event name & unit.
+In the aggregation window, myko aggregates all incoming events into a sum by target, origin, event name & unit.
 Depending of the cardinality of these attributes, thousands of events can be aggregated to a few data points.

-**How is myko different than distributed tracing systems?**

-myko is not a distributed tracing system.
-It doesn't store distributed trace spans.
-We expect myko to be used together with distributed tracing systems.
-We accept a trace ID in cases where users want to correlate their traces with myko data.
-We recommend ingesting trace ID only for debugging purposes or if the traces are aggressively downsampled.
-Trace IDs can increase the cardinality significantly and can cause performance regressions when querying.

 **Does myko have any cardinality limits?**